Code-Institute-Submissions/deanwraith-rock_paper_scissors_game_MArResub/README.md

     Edited README.md
     * 15:32 08/08/2021 - HTML, CSS and README.md
     Added a div to introduction section and responsiveness.
 Edited README.md
+    * 00:17 09/08/2021 - HTML, CSS and README.md
+    Styled and edited content and responsiveness.
+Edited README.md

 ## 5. Technology Used